srinivasarao549/anew/README.markdown

     game_a.add({owner: "a"})
     game_b.add({owner: "b"})

-    // both objects are mofidying the prototype
+    // both objects are modifying the prototype
     // which is *not* what we'd like:

     // game_a.objects => [{owner: "a"}, {owner: "b"}]